 Best Sunrise and Sunset Locations Map

-Click into the map, zoom in / out and familiarize yourself with the geography of Grand Canyon South Rim.
+Click into the map, zoom in / out and familiarize yourself with the geography of locations along South Rim.
 This will help you know exactly where to go when you arrive for sunrise and sunset.

 - Burgundy Stars – Each of the 4 best sunrise locations